yjuw/student_registration_playground/README.md

 <br>
 List of Resources <br>
 I was always confused on how a user would authenticate if the salt was different every time.
-[Explanation by Dan Arias](https://auth0.com/blog/hashing-in-action-understanding-bcrypt/)
+Explanation by Dan Arias : https://auth0.com/blog/hashing-in-action-understanding-bcrypt/